 In both cases, the consumer requests and receives content via Internet Protocol.
 The primary difference between IPTV and OTT streaming is that OTT streamed content comes over the same open, unmanaged network as your email and web browsing while IPTV uses a private, dedicated network to deliver more consistent service.

 Unlike cable or satellite where content is broadcast in real time, IPTV and OTT streaming services store programming on servers (whether that’s Netflix or an IPTV subscription like U-Verse), allowing users to request the content over the Internet at any time.
+These also frequently come in bundle packages from internet providers like CenturyLink, Viasat, AT&T and Spectrum.

 Pros and cons for consumers